[Last updated December 3, 2024]

 • Military service documents: To demonstrate that the Veteran meets the military service requirements, you’ll need the Veteran’s discharge paperwork (DD Form 214).
 You can order a copy through the National Archives.
 AidandAttendance.com, an online application solution for the benefit, also helps applicants obtain copies of this paperwork.

 • Medical and care provider documents: You must also have your health care provider sign VA paperwork confirming you meet the health-related criteria.
 You and your doctor and long-term care provider will sign this form.
-If you live in a senior living facility, a representative from the facility can be considered the care provider, for example.
+If you live in a senior living facility, a representative from the facility can be considered the care provider.
 These signatures confirm that you meet the health-related requirements.

 • Financial documents: You must prove that your income and net worth do not exceed the annual maximum threshold.
 This documentation should include your income, unreimbursed medical expenses, and net worth.
 VA has a three-year look-back period: If you have given away any funds, VA has the right to look back at the gifts from the past three years.